luciangreen/Algorithm-Writer-with-Lists/README.md

 * where this algorithm means, "Take a member (the second item, the first output of member) of a list, take a member list of this list, etc.".

+* Note: member(List,Item) is now member(Item,List) in List Prolog, which is different from the above.

 # Authors

 Lucian Green - Initial programmer - <a href="https://www.lucianacademy.com/">Lucian Academy</a>